33 Things To Do with Los Angeles Babies Before They Turn 1

 25. Rodeo Drive

-Another iconic spot, where you can easily navigate the street with your stroller, peek in the windows, and even have your breakfast at (near) Tiffany’s.
+Another iconic spot where you can easily navigate the street with your stroller in Beverly Hills, peek in the windows, and even have breakfast at (or near) Tiffany’s.

 26. Hollywood Boulevard Walk of Fame